Book Reviews

 would be appropriate for many children, but I find it

-quite beautiful and informative enough to be suitable
+beautiful and informative enough to be suitable

 for adults as well.